sixtycat/Computer-Vision-Projects/README.md

 Mostly calculating Rotation matrix and Fundamental matrix based on two similar images.

-The codes also include the corner detection method which is used as feature points.
+The codes also include the corner detection method which is used to extract feature points.